PhilJay/JWT/README.md

 [![Release](https://img.shields.io/github/release/PhilJay/APNJWT.svg?style=flat)](https://jitpack.io/#PhilJay/APNJWT)

 # APNJWT
 Kotlin JWT implementation (Json Web Token) as required by APNs (Apple Push Notification Service), for use on Kotlin powered backend servers.
+Eases the process of creating the token based on your credentials.

 No other dependencies required.